State Laws, Regulations and Policies for School Diabetes Care

 This information was prepared by the American Diabetes Association, a national leader in diabetes information and advocacy.
 It covers state rules on diabetes care in this state's schools, and may not include all the important details.
 We strive to be constantly up to date, but laws can change.
 It is not a substitute for professional legal advice.

 1. Does Alabama allow school staff members who are not health care professionals to administer insulin?

 Yes.
 With parent permission, Alabama law allows nurses to train unlicensed staff to administer injectable medications needed for diabetes care:

-[…] a licensed health care professional may provide training and supervise school employees becoming unlicensed medication assistants who may also be providing care and performing tasks […] Code of Ala. § 16-6G-3.
+[…] a licensed health care professional may provide training and supervise school employees becoming unlicensed medication assistants who may also be providing care and performing tasks […] Code of Ala. § 16-30A-6.

 2. Does Alabama allow teachers and other lay staff to administer glucagon?

 Yes.
-Alabama allows nurses to train unlicensed staff to administer injectable medications—including glucagon—needed for diabetes care.
-Code of Ala. § 16-6G-3.
+Alabama allows health care professionals to train unlicensed staff to administer injectable medications - including glucagon - needed for diabetes care.
+Code of Ala. § 16-30A-6.

 3. Does Alabama allow students to self-manage diabetes care at school, anytime and anywhere?

-Yes, for medicines.
-Students with chronic conditions are allowed to self-administer medicines.
+Yes, for medications.
+Students with chronic conditions are allowed to self-administer medications.
 This allows students to administer insulin or other diabetes medication, anytime, anywhere.

 […] each local board of education and the governing body of each nonpublic school in the state shall permit the self-administration of medications by a student for chronic conditions […] [A] student shall be permitted to possess and self-administer approved medications, according to the orders of the prescriber, at any time while on school property or while attending a school-sponsored event.
 Code of Ala. § 16-1-39(a)-(e).